 Coming back to the idea of safety, you want to create an environment of abundance.
 You need to really allow your body to relax and heal.
 This requires abundance both in terms of quantity and variety of foods.
 If you are 100% sure that you are choosing a vegan diet for ethical reasons only, support your body better by eating a varied and balanced vegan diet.
 Don’t be being seduced by the health claims of these more restricted vegan diets!

-Summary on whether it’s possible to get your period back on a vegan diet
+So is it really possible to get your period back on a vegan diet?

 So those are my thoughts on why a vegan diet is not optimal when trying to recover your period.
 I understand that for some, eating animal products is simply not an option.
 So I hope the few tips for how you can modify your vegan diet to be more hormonally supportive were also helpful.
 Are you interested in this topic?
 Would you like me to talk more about my experience with getting my period back on a vegan diet?
-Leave a comment below or drop me an email at email@example.com!
+Leave me a message or email me at email@example.com.

 Over to you…